dulaagamage/Library-Management-System/README.md

 - Implement a GUI interface for improved usability.
 - Add student user accounts with borrowing history.
-- Support for reservation and overdue fines.
+- Support for reservations and overdue fines.

 ---